PyFstat/PyFstat/README.md

 ```

-### PyFstat installation from source
+### install PyFstat from source (Zenodo or git clone)

+You can download a source release tarball from [Zenodo](https://doi.org/10.5281/zenodo.1243930)
+and extract to an arbitrary temporary directory.
-In a terminal, clone this repository:
+Alternatively, clone this repository:

 ```
 git clone https://github.com/PyFstat/PyFstat.git